gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   brackets are considered to be normal graphic characters, and bracket sequences are never recognized as wide characters.

-  If no *-gnatW?* parameter is present, then the default representation is normally Brackets encoding only.
+  If no :switch:`-gnatW?` parameter is present, then the default representation is normally Brackets encoding only.
 However, if the first three characters of the file are 16#EF# 16#BB# 16#BF# (the standard byte order mark or BOM for UTF-8), then these three characters are